 - Decent weight capability

-- Foam padding narrow for larger hands
+- Foam padding is narrow for larger hands

 A great all-around portable dip bar with easy release lock pins, making this one of the best dip bars for quick disassembly and transport or storage.